carboncopies/BrainGenix-API/Docs/README.md

 **Response**:

 - (bgStatus) `StatusCode=` Enum indicating the status of this API call.
-- (bgConnectionID) `ID=` ID of the resulting connection created here (if status indicates success, otherwise this is -1).
+- (bgConnectionID) `ConnectionID=` ID of the resulting connection created here (if status indicates success, otherwise this is -1).

 ### Receptor - Create